Photographer: Shelby Bell

 2. Have a Gym Buddy

-In the beginning of me working out regularly, I would always go with a friend.
+At the beginning of me working out regularly, I would always go with a friend.
 The first time I went to the gym, I did leg day and I went with one of my friends so he can spot me.
 It’s fun when you have a gym buddy and don’t lie, we’re all competitive and lowkey trying to show each other off.
 Even though my gym buddies are usually guys, I still want to show off that I’m pretty strong (even though the weights I’m using are usually half of what they’re using haha)

 3. Track Your Progress